Abd Allah ibn Salam: Early years

-According to Islamic narrative, Abdullah ibn Salam was a Jew in Medina (known as Yathrib at the time), who belonged to the Banu Qaynuqa tribe, claiming descent from the Tribe of Joseph.
+Abdullah ibn Salam was a Jew in Medina (known as Yathrib at the time), who belonged to the Banu Qaynuqa tribe, claiming descent from the Tribe of Joseph.
 He was widely respected and honored by the people of the city, including those who were not Jewish.
 He was known for his piety and goodness, his upright conduct, and his truthfulness.

 Abdullah ibn Salam lived a peaceful life but was serious, purposeful and organized in the way he spent his time.
 For a fixed period each day, he would worship, teach and preach in the synagogue.

 Then he would spend some time in his orchard, looking after date palms, pruning and pollinating.
 Thereafter, to increase his understanding and knowledge of his religion, he would devote himself to the study of the Torah.

 In his study, it is said he was particularly struck by some verses of the Torah which dealt with the coming of a prophet who would complete the message of previous prophets.
 Abdullah ibn Salam therefore took an immediate and keen interest when he heard reports of the appearance of a prophet in Mecca.
 He used to stop at certain passages in the Torah and ponder a long time upon the news therein of the prophet who was to appear to complete the Message of all the prophets before him.
 The more he read the more he became convinced that the foretold prophet was Muhammad who appeared among his people in Mecca.